Overview

 Even when using AI to generate alt text, it's helpful to understand what makes good alt text — especially if you're reviewing or editing it later.
 Well-written alt text improves accessibility, enhances SEO, and creates a better experience for all users.

-Here are some simple guidelines to help you write or refine alt text effectively:
+Here are some simple guidelines to help you write or refine alt text effectively.

 Be descriptive, but concise